Francesco601/AWESOME-Operating-System-Resources/README.md

 # Operating-System-Resources
-A collection of Operating System Resources for students, teachers and interested readers
+A collection of Operating System Resources for students, teachers and anyone interested.
 <strong> <H2> Operating Systems with source code </H2> </strong>
 - <a href="http://9front.org"> 9Front </a> A fork of Plan 9, designed for distributed, networked computing.
 - <a href="https://github.com/ackOS-project/ackOS">  AckOS </a> A simple 64-bit operating system.